 Avoiding probate notes, or clearing probate notes swiftly, will expedite your probate and put you in a position to distribute everyone’s inheritance faster and cheaper.

-At RMO lawyers, we help clients like you through the probate process every day.
-If the submission for probate filing is for an estate with a value over $150,000, email us anytime: email@example.com or call us to set up a free consultation.
+At RMO, we help clients like you through the probate process every day.
+If the submission for probate filing is for an estate with a value over $150,000, email us anytime: firstname.lastname@example.org or call (424) 320-9440 to set up a free consultation.

 If the estate in question is valued under $150,000, then you may be eligible to simply fill out and submit the California Small Estate Affidavit form, click to download.